Para Siempre (Vicente Fernández song)

 "Para Siempre" ("Forever") is a song written and produced by Mexican singer-songwriter Joan Sebastian and recorded by Mexican performer Vicente Fernández.
 It was released as the lead single from Fernández's 79th studio album Para Siempre.

-This single was a very successful release, peaking at number two in the Hot Latin Tracks in United States and reaching the top spot of the charts in México and Colombia.
+This single was a very successful release, peaking at number two in the Hot Latin Tracks in United States and reaching the top spot of the charts in Mexico and Colombia.
 It was used also as the main theme for the Mexican telenovela Fuego en la sangre.
-In México it won the Best Song from a Telenovela, Movies or Series award at the Premios Oye!.
+In Mexico it won the Best Song from a Telenovela, Movies or Series award at the Premios Oye!.
 A live version of this track is included on the live album titled Primera Fila.